 Dial down the heat

+What are the best shiny hair products?
 Using products that contain heat protective ingredients is also key to keeping your hair its healthiest and shiniest.
-At Prose, we use soy proteins in our conditioners to hydrate, seal and protect strands and wheat amino acids that help build and repair the natural keratin in your hair, shielding it from heat damage.
+The Prose leave-in conditioner helps to protect strands from heat up to 450 degrees.

 Get frequent trims

+Did you know shinier hair can come from simply more frequent hair trims?
 Split, fried ends are a dead giveaway to overgrown, dry, dull hair.
 Aim to get just the old ends trimmed off approximately three to four times a year, especially if you also get your hair chemically treated (color or relaxing) several times a year.
-We’re not suggesting you get a major cut, but even trimming off a half-inch will make hair look healthier and shinier.
+We’re not suggesting you get a major cut, but even trimming off a half-inch will make for shinier hair.

 If you’re prone to split ends, incorporate ingredients into your hair care routine that focus on sealing and protecting hair, like avocado oil, which is one of the few oils that can actually deeply penetrate the hair shaft to strengthen hair from the inside, preventing split ends from developing.
 Or, black currant oil, which seals and coats strands with moisture so that they don’t lose hydration, making hair stronger and more flexible.